 - in sport, to align performance goals with psychological safety

 Ethics in Coaching is not a checklist reserved for exceptional situations.
-It is a living professional framework that guides everyday decisions and interactions.
+Instead, it is a living professional framework that guides everyday decisions and interactions.
+As a result, professional Coaches integrate ethical awareness into every aspect of their practice, not only when challenges arise.

 Professionalism in Coaching is often misunderstood.
 Common misconceptions include: